United Airlines tech issue that impacted more than 1,000 flights resolved, residual delays expected

 The impacted system, called Unimatic, houses flight information that is fed to other systems including those that calculate weight and balance and track flight times, according to United.
 It’s not clear what caused the problem, which was resolved late Wednesday.
 While residual delays were expected, United said its team was working to restore normal operations.

 About 35% of all the airline’s flights were delayed and another 7% were canceled Wednesday, according to FlightAware, a website that tracks flight disruptions.
-By Thursday morning, 4% of United flights for the day were delayed and 4% were canceled.
+By midmorning Thursday, 5% of United flights for the day were delayed and 4% were canceled.
+FlightAware reported 43 cancellations at Chicago O’Hare by Thursday morning, including 42 United flights.

 An alert on the Federal Aviation Administration website Wednesday said all United flights destined for Chicago were halted at their departing airports.
 Flights to United hubs at Denver, Newark, Houston and San Francisco airports also were affected.